XingKong746/RedmiBook16-Hackintosh/en.md

 - Catalina [*](#Catalina)
 - Big Sur
 - Monterey
+- Ventura best use 14.4+
+- Sonoma
+- Sequoia

 > If you find that this efi has other problems or solutions to existing problems, please feel free to put forward in [lssues](https://github.com/XingKong746/RedmiBook16-Hackintosh/issues)